jerryrox/project-beats-framework/README.md

 - Reverted AudioClock time source value back to realtimeSinceStartup.
 - Moved Services.UnityThreadService to Threading.UnityThread.
 - Moved Services.AnimeService to Animations.AnimeService.
 - Removed type parameter on dependency container's Inject method.
-This should've fixed some bugs where injecting on an object referred with interface fails.
+This should've fixed the bug where injecting on an object referred with an interface fails.
 #### Fixes
 - Fixed warning which kept appearing when cloning dependency containers.